jeffreykegler/old_kollos/notes/misc/strand.md

 parse are read from original input location
 `j+i`.

-## Winding strands together
+## Winding

 <a name="WINDING"></a>

 ### Offsets

-In winding strands together,
-we actually wind a forward-only strand with a suffix parse.
+When we wind a bocage together with a parse, we need to keep track of location.
-As implemented, each of these will keep locations in its own terms, and these terms will be different.
+Each of these will keep
+locations in its own terms,
+and these terms will be different.
-Locations in the forward-only strand will be absolute, and may be represented as `Loc(0, forw-loc)` or simply `forw-loc`.
+Locations in the prefix strand will be absolute, and may be represented as `Loc(0, forw-loc)` or simply `forw-loc`.
 Locations in the suffix parse will be